flurdy/doubledragon/README.md

 ### Github CLI

 This is optional.
 Instead you can do this manually via the github website.
-But the examples for clarity uses the [CLI](https://cli.github.com/).
+The [CLI](https://cli.github.com/) command is only used for creating the private repo.

       brew install gh;